TISUnion/PrimeBackup/docs/chunking/index.md

 +--------+--------+--------+--------+--------+--------+--------+--------+--------+
 ```

-This reduces metadata overhead without changing the logical model.
+This reduces metadata overhead without changing the logical model

-Chunk hashes and chunk group hashes always use `blake3`, while the whole-file blob hash still follows `backup.hash_method`.
+Chunk hashes and chunk group hashes always use `blake3`, while the whole-file blob hash still follows `backup.hash_method`

 ## Compression and Performance

-Chunking does not disable compression.
+Chunking does not disable compression

 For a chunked blob: